ezsystems/commerce-documentation/docs/guide/customers/customers_api/configuration_for_customer_data.md

 # Configuration for customer data

-## User Groups for private and business customer
+## User Groups for private and business customers

 To separate business and private users in one installation, there are two User Groups in the "Shop user" group.
 You can configure those groups using `user_group_location.business` and `user_group_location.private`